Bill C-46 & Its Significant Impact on Canadian Admissibility

 Domestic Consequences – Implications for Temporary and Permanent Residents in Canada

 Temporary and permanent residents in Canada who have a previous conviction of a dangerous driving offense will be liable to loss of immigration status and deportation.
-Permanent resident’s appealed rights will also be restricted if deemed inadmissible to Canada as a result of such conviction.
-Furthermore, even under circumstance whereby the government does not subject the individual to deportation; when traveling in and out of Canada the permanent resident must disclose their conviction at port-of-entry, and immigration officials may enforce restrictions on mobility.
+Permanent residents’ appeal rights will also be restricted if deemed inadmissible to Canada as a result of such a conviction.
+Furthermore, even under circumstances whereby the government does not subject the individual to deportation; when traveling in and out of Canada the permanent resident must disclose their conviction at port-of-entry, and immigration officials may enforce restrictions on mobility.

-Currently, in order to obtain a Temporary Resident Permit to enter Canada FNs must present a significant reason for traveling; for example, an American with a DUI conviction may be permitted to enter Canada for a wedding.
-However, with the updated status of a DUI conviction being typified as serious criminality, this will present a larger block road for entry with the likelihood of requiring a much more significant reason for travel.
+Currently, in order to obtain a Temporary Resident Permit to enter Canada, FNs must present a significant reason for traveling – for example, an American with a DUI conviction may be permitted to enter Canada for a wedding.
+However, the updated status of a DUI conviction as serious criminality will present a larger roadblock for entry, likely requiring a much more significant reason for travel.

 Furthermore, the previous eligibility of an FN or TR with a single DUI conviction to be deemed rehabilitated after 10 years will be lost.
-Such individuals may still apply for Criminal Rehabilitation 5 years after completing all sentencing; however, will face greater scrutiny of their application due to the categorized serious criminality of their offense.
+These individuals may still apply for Criminal Rehabilitation 5 years after completing all sentencing, however they will face greater scrutiny of their application due to the serious criminality status of their offense.

-For individuals with a conviction in which sentencing has already proceeded 10 years, and are currently deemed rehabilitated, it is unclear whether they will lose their status and if their admissibility will be affected.
+For individuals whose sentencing finished over 10 years ago and who are currently deemed rehabilitated, it is unclear whether they will lose their status and if their admissibility will be affected.

 In sum, admissibility to Canada after a DUI will become much more complicated, challenging and expensive.

-Concerns have been made by the Senate of Canada, the Canadian Bar Association and the Criminal Lawyers’ Association, with regard to the division of random roadside testing; fearing that it contradicts part of the Canadian Charter of Rights and Freedoms and may target minority groups.
-Moreover, in a recent report on Bill C-46, the Canadian Bar Association also noted that the new legislation may cause unwanted delays in the legal system, absorbing significant system resources without substantial results.
+Concerns have been made by the Senate of Canada, the Canadian Bar Association and the Criminal Lawyers’ Association, with regard to the random roadside testing – they fear that it contradicts part of the Canadian Charter of Rights and Freedoms and may target minority groups.
+Moreover, in a recent report on Bill C-46, the Canadian Bar Association noted that the new legislation may cause unwanted delays in the legal system, absorbing significant system resources without substantial results.

-To increase our client’s chances of admissibility to Canada, we recommended pleading down the offense to one that does not fall under the “serious criminality” classification.
+To increase our clients’ chances of admissibility to Canada, we recommend pleading down the offense to one that does not fall under the “serious criminality” classification.
 Typically, this implies pleading to a driving offense which does not involve impairment, recklessness or bodily injury.
-To avoid inadmissibility altogether, pleading down to an offense which does not dictate any form of criminality is the best case; for example, traffic violation or disorderly conduct.
-Alternatively, pleading down a potential serious criminality charge of impaired or dangerous driving to a criminality offense, for example, criminal mischief.
+To avoid inadmissibility altogether, pleading down to an offense which does not dictate any form of criminality is the best case – for example, a traffic violation or disorderly conduct.
+Alternatively, we recommend pleading down a potential serious criminality charge of impaired or dangerous driving to a criminality offense, for example, criminal mischief.
 When Bill C-46 comes into force in December, this strategy will become particularly important for individuals facing travel restrictions for offenses that have increased in severity classification, such as refusing a breathalyzer test.